Reni (musician): Playing style

 "Elephant Stone", released in 1988 as the band's third single, was viewed as an ideal opportunity to highlight Wren's talent, as Brown later said: "We wanted people to hear what he could do."
 The drummer's focus on a propulsive tom-tom beat showcased his ability to create innovative drum rhythms, but was also in line with the burgeoning dance music scene of the day.
 Peter Hook of New Order produced the song in Cheadle Hulme, Stockport and has since said that Wren remains one of the best rock drummers he ever worked with: "Reni's drumming lent such a character and identity to the songs.
 Ian and John had got it with the melodies and lyrics but they were lucky to get Reni because he took them from being a traditional, normal rock band into the stratosphere with other great groups."

 By the time of the Second Coming rehearsals, in the early 1990s, Wren adapted his style further.
 Guitarist John Squire, becoming increasingly inspired by Led Zeppelin, led the band in a new musical direction, prompting Wren to adopt a blues-rock approach, adding in extra tom-toms for a style analogous to John Bonham.
 Ian Brown said of early studio time: "When we started recording we had Reni playing the drums for 40 minutes and it was out of this world.
 I remember John Leckie turning around with a big beam on his face and saying, 'Can't this be the album?'"
 His playing on the songs "Love Spreads" and "Daybreak" were particularly praised for their high-quality and complexity, whilst his many long jamming sessions with Mani and Squire, plus several drum solos, also became available through bootlegs.

 For the majority of his career, Wren has preferred the use of matched grip, although around 1990, in live television performances of "One Love" and "Fools Gold" he used traditional grip.
 He can also be seen in rehearsal recordings following the band's reformation using the former and latter interchangeably.

 Of his drumming style, in 2004 Rhythm Magazine commented that Wren was "funkier and more subtle than any drummer in the genre [indie] had ever been" and he was, "economical, soulful, and inventive".
-Rhythm Magazine labelled him a drummer hero, stating: "you know him best by his ability to always play it cooler than cool".
+Rhythm labelled him a drummer hero, stating: "you know him best by his ability to always play it cooler than cool".